Medicines and poisons

-Substances prohibited under Section 22 of the Poisons Act 1964 do not result in drug abuse.
-However, they are considered to be such a danger to human health that their sale, supply and use are banned.
+Substances in Schedule 10 do not result in drug abuse.
+However, they are considered to be of such a danger to human health that their sale, supply and use are banned.

-Many of the substances prohibited under the Section 22 notice have a history of use in Chinese traditional medicines.
+Many of the substances prohibited through Schedule 10 have a history of use in Chinese traditional medicines.
 For example, various plants which contain aristolochic acids are banned for use as medicines due to the risk of these acids causing kidney failure.

 Other products banned under section 22

 - Kava – this is a drug made from the root of a shrub originating in the Western Pacific.
 In small doses it can relax muscles and help with sleep.
 When kava is combined with other drugs and alcohol it can be dangerous.
 All kava products – including commercially manufactured tea bags and tablets – are banned in WA.

 - Amygdalin (laetrile) – is found in some fruit pips, including raw nuts.
 It has been promoted as an alternative cancer treatment.
 Amygdalin is banned, unless a terminally ill person wishes to access this substance and has the support of their doctor.
 Both the patient and their prescriber must have authority to import and use amygdalin under the Commonwealth’s Special Access Scheme.